Restoration of the Homes and Working Spaces of House Slaves

-Domestic slaves who worked in the Madisons' household lived in this nearby area known as the "South Yard."
-Archaeological investigations in the yard between the garden and the mansion have revealed a number of outbuildings that date to the early 19th century, including three slave quarters and two smokehouses.
-Daily activities of the enslaved domestics working and living in this yard would have revolved around preparing the Madison family's meals, doing their laundry, and providing for their own households.
+Over the next several years, Montpelier is excavating and reconstructing the homes of the enslaved familes who lived and worked near the Montpelier main house.
+Archaeological investigations in the yard between the garden and the mansion have revealed a number of outbuildings that date to the early 19th century, including two slave quarters, a detached kitchen, two smokehouses, and one additional structure.
+Daily activities of the enslaved domestics working and living in this yard would have revolved around preparing the Madison family's meals, chores for the main house, and providing for their own households.